scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 > Upcoming release will no longer support SBT 0.13.x

 ## Changes to intermediate representation

+> NIR (Native Intermediate Representation) is a format used to represent a subset of LLVM instructions, types and values,
+> augmented with a number of high-level primitives that are necessary to efficiently compile Scala,
+> you can read more about in Scala Native [documentation](https://scala-native.readthedocs.io/en/latest/contrib/nir.html).

 The new release includes many necessary changes to NIR, starting with the way Strings are stored, through adding new literals like `Val.ClassOf` and last, but not least support for default methods.
 The last one was introduced to support Scala 2.12 behavior which compiles trait methods as default methods in Java interfaces.